Zettlr/Zettlr/.github/ISSUE_TEMPLATE/feature_request.md

   first read this short paragraph.
 If you can check all the boxes below, go for it and propose the feature!

-  - [ ] Zettlr does not possess something similar (in which case it would be an enhancement, NOT a feature!)
+  - [ ] Gettlr does not possess something similar (in which case it would be an enhancement, NOT a feature!)
   - [ ] I have searched the documentation to make sure I did not overlook it.
-  - [ ] Zettlr's current features cannot be used to approximate this behaviour.
+  - [ ] Gettlr's current features cannot be used to approximate this behaviour.
   - [ ] I have searched all issues (open and closed) to see if someone else wants something similar to which I could propose modifications (two features in one are easier and faster for us to implement).